matthiaswietz/fiveArcticSummers/readme.md

-## The Arctic summer microbiome (2015-2019) across Fram Strait: depth, region and substrates structure microbial diversity in the euphotic zone
+## The Arctic summer microbiome (2015−2019) across Fram Strait: depth, longitude and substrate concentrations structure microbial diversity in the euphotic zone

 Bioinformatic code for bacterial community analyses in doi: XXX by Wietz and colleagues.
 The study employed metabarcoding of 16S rRNA genes via Illumina MiSeq sequencing, and generation of amplicon sequence variants (ASVs) using [DADA2](https://benjjneb.github.io/dada2/tutorial_1_8.html).
 The repo includes the full pipeline (raw fastq reads to ASV taxonomy) and all subsequent analyses in context of environmental data.